 Alternatives to Traditional Child Care

-Child Care Co-Ops: This is another shared child care option.
+Child care co-ops.
+This is another shared child care option.
 A child care co-op is essentially a group of parents who know and trust each other to take turns watching each others' children.
 Usually, no money changes hands.
 You're providing free child care in exchange for other parents’ free child care services.
 This can be especially beneficial to part-time workers and parents who have varying schedules.
 You may need to take the initiative to set up a child care co-op in your area if one doesn’t already exist.

 Work Options for Parents